 - To backup the configuration, click the button Backup in the Backup section, and the backup file will be saved to the host automatically. - To restore the configuration, click the button Browse in the Restore section and choose the backup file from the host.
-Then click the button configuration.
+Then click the button Restore to restore the configuration.